 Best Time to Visit Agra

 When it comes to the time of the day when you can visit it, a lot of people go to it in the morning.
 Ideally you want to take your time and go in the evening if you can.
 The view is amazing and the crowds wear off.
 That being said, it will take a little while for you to adjust and adapt everything to suit your needs, but the outcome can indeed be more than ok in the end.
-That being said, the Taj Mahal visits are nice no matter what, so you might as well want to check it out!
+That being said, the Taj Mahal Tour is always nice no matter what, so you might as well want to check it out!

 Timings & Entry Fee

 By the clock, Taj Mahal timings differs based on season, but most of the time the it is open from sunrise to sunset for visitors.
 Sometimes you might get very long queue on ticketing window and entry gates.
 Generally it happens on public holidays or long weekends, so try to reach as early as possible in the morning.
 Taj Mahal closing day is Friday, only local people are allowed for prayers.
 It might also be closed for few hours during VVIP visits, tourists won’t be allowed.
 You must check it with your tour operator or visit official website of Ministry of Tourism, Government of India.